aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 There are two main types of users who are going to benefit from this change.

 * Customers can use tools such as aws cdk to generate a template.
-The customer can create their AWS CDK project with `cdk init app` and then generate their cloud formation code using `cdk synth.`They can input their CloudFormation code to test it locally using the SAM CLI command.
+The customer can create their AWS CDK project with `cdk init app` and then generate their CloudFormation code using `cdk synth.`They can input their CloudFormation code to test it locally using the SAM CLI command.
 * Customers can author CloudFormation resources and test them locally by inputting their templates into sam local start-api.

 For both cases, The code can be run locally if they have CodeUri's pointing to valid local paths.